WRI-Cities/payanam/README.md

 ## Running Payanam using Docker

-Docker is the quickeet way to run Payanam if you want to run it locally to explore.
+Docker is the quickest way to run Payanam if you want to run it locally to explore.

 #### Pre-requisites